Cross-disciplinary research groups allow faculty and students to exchange emerging work, receive valuable feedback, and meet with leading scholars.

 Our interdisciplinary workshops help faculty advance their scholarship and disseminate their ideas.
 Programs on book proposals, digital skills, and public writing emphasize collaboration and offer consultations with academic editors and visiting experts.

-The Junior Faculty Seminar meets throughout the year to discuss research and publishing; major intellectual currents, opportunities for collaboration, common teaching and resaerch challenges, and other topics central to the lives of junior faculty members.
+The Faculty Lunch Forum meets monthly to issues in higher education, new intellectual currents, opportunities for collaboration, common teaching and research challenges, and other topics central to the lives of faculty members.